Faux German Smear Fireplace Finish with Paint

 Follow the same general pattern on the bricks in your inspiration picture with your whitewash mixture.
 Just lightly dab the parts of the brick that you want to be white like in the video above.

 Because our whitewash mixture contains glaze, if you get too much paint on a brick, take one of your wet cloths and wipe it right off!

 Here’s the final look of the brick after I was done whitewashing.
-I played with it a lot getting the brick to look exactly how I wanted it – painting, wiping off and then painting again in moments of indecisiveness.
+I played with it a lot getting the brick to look exactly how I wanted it – painting, wiping off, and then painting again in moments of indecisiveness.

-With an authentic German smear with mortar, you scrape in one direct and then scrape in the other in an “X” motion to get the mortar in all the crevices.
+With an authentic German smear with mortar, you scrape in one direction and then scrape in the other in an “X” motion to get the mortar in all the crevices.
 After you’ve painted most of your bricks, you can do this same action with a wet rag to give it the same look.
 You can see how I used that technique here.

-Whitewash Brick Fireplace: Before and After
+How To Whitewash A Brick Fireplace: Before and After

 Isn’t it a vast improvement?
 I love the way it brightens up the whole room.
 Also, it’s a drastic change but you can still see the original surface of the bricks coming through as opposed to completely painting it white.